adalfarus/aplustools/README.md

 aplustools is a simple, user-friendly Python library for performing amazing tasks.
 It simplifies complex processes, allowing you to achieve more with less code.
 Developed with a focus on ease of use and efficiency, aplustools is the go-to solution for Python developers looking to enhance their projects.

-All the newest updates can be found on the aplustools/dev branch, currently I'll be taking a break.
-This is my fault because you quickly get tired of something if you never see any real progress and I tried to do too much with aplustools 1.5.

-I'll be looking into C a bit more and maybe pick this back up in 1 week?

 ## Compatibility
 🟩 (Works perfectly); 🟨 (Untested); 🟧 (Some Issues); 🟥 (Unusable)